KieranBest/Final-Year-Project/Documentation.md

 Each Milestone will show logical steps in its production process whilst also giving clear deadlines for each sprint.
 It will be created using JavaScript, HTML5, CSS, Express and MongoDB.

+#### User Stories

+- As a user the application must demonstrate which key I am pressing and what note that is to begin with.
+- As a user the application must allow me to clearly follow which note I need to press and when.
+- As a user the application must clearly define if I’ve pressed the correct key or not.
+- As a user the application must be a plug in and play application, and not require me to install multiple drivers to run.
+- As a user the application must develop my understanding by progressing to a harder difficulty.
+- As a user the application must be visually appealing.
+- As a user the application must adjust its difficulty based on my current ability.
+- As a user the application must produce a visual representation expressing my learning progression.
+- As a user I want to be able to choose a difficulty setting that affects the speed.

+- As a teacher the application must be able to produce a visual output that enables me to see how long each student has used the application as well as compare that against the students average hit percentage in a ascending or descending order.

 #### Objectives

 ##### Milestone 1 Objective